The Towers of San Gimignano – Medieval Frenzy or Architectural Genius?

 view from Fonti Medievali to the towers of San Gimignano, medieval towers and cypresses

 Today, in the Manhattan of the Middle Ages, there are left only 14 towers.
-On this map you can see where the towers of San Gimignano are located.
+On this map you can see where the San Gimignano towers are located.

 It is not known whether the bell tower of the Collegiate Church (the Cathedral Church of San Gimignano) belonged to an older church or was one of the many tower-houses before it became part of the Cathedral (Il Duomo).